thedavidchu/dolang/README.md

 Project Naming
 --------------------------------------------------------------------------------

-This language is named "Do" (rhymes with "doe" as in a deer) because it is a C transpiler and "do" is the name for "C" in the solfege system.
+This language is named "Do" (as in "doe" as in a deer) because it is a C transpiler and "do" is the name for "C" in the solfege system.
 It's short and sweet.
 It looks like "do" as in the verb, which is perfect for an imperative language.
-And rhymes with "go", a modern language that I admire.
-And best of all, no other language is named "Do" (unlike LOL/LOLCODE)!
+And rhymes with "go", a modern language that I admire (for its simplicity and resistance to feature creep).
+And best of all, no other language is named "Do" as far as I know (unlike LOL/LOLCODE)!
 The only problem is that the compiler would be named "doc".
 Well, if it's a transpiler, then we can call it "dot".
 Finally, there are lots of musical puns to be had.